Jrogbaaa/Number-3/README.md

    - Provide tools to download sample data
    - Allow you to clear all leads if needed

+### Data Management

+#### Clearing All Leads
+You can clear all leads from two locations:
+1. **Dashboard** - Use the red "Clear All Leads" button in the top navigation
+2. **Debug Page** (`/debug`) - Use the "Clear All Leads" button in the Data Management section

+If you encounter issues clearing leads:
+- Make sure your Supabase connection is working (check the Debug page)
+- Verify you have proper RLS policies in your Supabase project that allow deletes
+- Try clearing in smaller batches by uploading fewer leads at a time

+#### Refreshing Data
+If you see stale data or need to refresh:
+1. Use the "Refresh Data" button on the Dashboard
+2. This forces a full reload from the database, bypassing any cached data

 ### Common Issues and Solutions

 #### CSV Upload Failures